sputtipa/Stanley-Cup-Winner-Prediction/index.markdown

 Even though the Colorado Avalanche (COL), ranked third, is my pick, I would say the majority of regular season statistics actually play a very small role in how the model performs.
 However, some particular stats — like how good a team is at defending against rebound goals — may actually be among the most important aspects of winning the Stanley Cup.

 So we’ll see if this model is right — or if I am :-)

+ -- A little update as the Stanley Cup Playoffs have completed!
+The model was correct as the Florida Panthers won the cup!
+Congratulations to them!